 Expenses

-The price of power purchases from Itaipu is denominated in US dollars and payable in Reais at the then current rate.
+The price of power purchases from Itaipu is denominated in US Dollars and payable in Real at the then current rate.
 Accordingly, the devaluation in January 1999 resulted in a significant increase in power purchase costs in Reais terms.
-In order to provide relief from the impact of the devaluation, ANEEL declared in April 1999 that all Itaipu power purchases from February through June 1999 would be settled at a fixed exchange rate of R$1.55 per US dollar despite the fact that the actual exchange rate as of mid-April was R$1.67 per US dollar and had reached R$2.17 during the first half of 1999.
+In order to provide relief from the impact of the devaluation, ANEEL declared in April 1999 that all Itaipu power purchases from February through June 1999 would be settled at a fixed exchange rate of R$1.55 per US Dollar despite the fact that the actual exchange rate as of mid-April was R$1.67 per US Dollar and had reached R$2.17 during the first half of 1999.
 The difference between the actual exchange rate and the fixed R$1.55 rate was accrued as a payable during the period and is due to Itaipu in Reais in 12 consecutive monthly payments from June 1999 through May 2000 at the prevailing exchange rate.
 In June 1999, ANEEL allowed an extraordinary increase in tariffs of 16.3% as stated above.
 Approximately 74% of the increase related to the pass-through of the effects of the devaluation on the Itaipu power purchase costs.

-At the time of Elektro’s first annual tariff adjustment in September 1999, the US dollar rate for purposes of Itaipu power cost pass-throughs was reset at R$1.935 per US dollar beginning in September 1999.
-Given the appreciation of the Real that has occurred since then (as of March 31, 2000 - R$1.75 per US dollar) and the fixing of the R$1.935 rate through September 2000, Elektro has managed to offset a significant portion of the original devaluation impact not included in the June 1999 tariff increase.
+At the time of Elektro’s first annual tariff adjustment in September 1999, the US Dollar rate for purposes of Itaipu power cost pass-throughs was reset at R$1.935 per US Dollar beginning in September 1999.
+Given the appreciation of the Real that has occurred since then (as of March 31, 2000 - R$1.75 per US Dollar) and the fixing of the R$1.935 rate through September 2000, Elektro has managed to offset a significant portion of the original devaluation impact not included in the June 1999 tariff increase.

-In contrast, the Real denominated rate set forth in the CESP PPA declined by 26.8% in dollar terms reflecting the devaluation.
+In contrast, the Real denominated rate set forth in the CESP PPA declined by 26.8% in US Dollar terms reflecting the devaluation.
 The prices declined from US$34.0/MWh during the seven-month period of 1998 to an average of US$24.9/MWh in 1999.

 Key Assumptions – 2000-2005